VDA5050/VDA5050/VDA5050_EN.md

 # 1 Foreword

-The interface was established in cooperation between the Verband der Automobilindustrie e.
-V. (German abbreviation VDA) and Verband Deutscher Maschinen-und Anlagenbau e.
-V. (German abbreviation VDMA).
+The interface was established in cooperation between the Verband der Automobilindustrie e.V.
+(VDA) and Verband Deutscher Maschinen- und Anlagenbau e.
+V. (VDMA).
-The aim of both parties is to create an universally applicable interface.
+The aim of both parties is to create a universally applicable interface.
 Proposals for changes to the interface shall be submitted to the VDA, are evaluated jointly with the VDMA and adopted into a new version status in the event of a positive decision.
 The contribution to this document via GitHub is greatly appreciated.
 The repository can be found at the following link: https://github.com/vda5050/vda5050.